BlackZ/informatiCup/README.txt

 For installation you also use Python:
  $ python setup.py install
-Afterwards you can call run_isySUR.py from every directory you want and can import the isySUR package in your one scripts.
+Afterwards you can call run_isySUR.py from every directory you want and can import the isySUR package in your own projects.

 -------------------------------------------------------------------------------
 Further information